Sydney FC: 2004–2009: Foundation Years

-2009–2012: Lavicka tenure
+2009–2012: The Lavička Double

 The fresh change at the club was about to bear fruit, when Sydney announced they had signed Czech Republic manager Vítězslav Lavička.
 Lavicka completely changed the structure of the club, and for its first time turning it into a serious, European style soccer club.
 He kept faith in Steve Corica and John Aloisi and several others who had threatened to walk out, and as a result, Sydney FC won its first premiership.
 Sydney made it to the Grand Final of the fifth season of the A-League after defeating Wellington Phoenix in the preliminary final.
 The Grand Final was played against Melbourne Victory at Etihad Stadium in Melbourne.
 Sydney took the lead after 61 minutes through a Mark Bridge header, just seconds after Melbourne had a goal disallowed for offside.
 Melbourne equalised through Adrian Leijer in the 81st minute, and the game went to a penalty shootout with no goals scored in extra time.
 Melbourne skipper Kevin Muscat missed his penalty, with his shot hitting the post.
 Sydney FC won the Grand Final 4–2 on penalties which handed the club its second Hyundai A-League Championship.